JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 ### ReSTIR GI

+Indirect lighting (light emitted by a light source, bouncing off more than 1 surface, and then hitting the camera) is even more expensive to calculate than direct lighting, as you need to trace multiple bounces of each ray to calculate the lighting for a given path.

+TODO: Diagram of camera -> surface -> hemisphere directions -> world cache voxel

-For indirect lighting, Solari uses ReSTIR GI with a very similiar setup to the previous ReSTIR DI.
+To quickly estimate indirect lighting, Solari uses ReSTIR GI, with a very similiar setup to the previous ReSTIR DI.

 ReSTIR GI randomly selects directions in a hemisphere, and then shares the random samples between pixels in order to choose the best 1-bounce path for a given pixel.